The must-Know tips for traveling to Paris for the first time -Tips to Travel to Paris

 As an added bonus, You can use of Paris’ self-service bike system (Vélib’).We dint as we have a little daughter and it’s hard to Bike with her in tow.

-Uber of course is your best Friend in Paris.
+Uber,, of course, is your best friend in Paris.
 Uber worked like gel-smooth for us.
-We took Uber in many places where we may have to wait longer for the Bus or the Train to arrive.
+We took Uber in many places where we may have had to wait longer for the bus or train to arrive.

 How To Be A Good Tourist (And A Good Parisian!): The User Manual For A Paris First-Time Visitor.

 It’s no secret that Parisians love a good tourist.
 They know when tourists are lost, confused or need help.

 Being touristy is actually a key part of what makes Paris one of the world’s most interesting and enjoyable cities for visitors.